 13. Engage in Digital PR

 Influencers are great for getting links, but their posts are often tagged as sponsored.
-Digital PR helps you get links naturally without that pesky “sponsored” label that Google doesn’t trust as much as paid links.
+Digital PR services help you get links naturally without that pesky “sponsored” label that Google doesn’t trust as much as paid links.
 In addition to driving traffic to your site, it helps build brand awareness.

 In digital PR, you work to get links from news sites and other high-authority sites to your content.
 It’s similar to link building but focuses on authoritative sites rather than just guest blogs.
 You’ll need to create high-quality original content like data studies or surveys for success with this strategy.